My alarm clock goes off!

 As I continue my stroll, the cool breezes, carrying with them the scent of the foliage of the mountain invigorate me with much-needed energy as I have travelled on foot for almost an hour, momentarily forgetting that just a couple of hours ago, I was still in slumber, on my comfortable bed, thinking that the chilly autumn weekend, would have just come and gone without me even seeing the outdoors.

-And sun, now taking its position up on the blue skies as if assuming the role of the guardian, watching over Seoul and its citizens and creating an atmosphere of a fun autumn day, provides clear blue skies and brightness all over, helping the season display its colors for everybody to enjoy.
+And the sun, now taking its position upon the blue skies as if assuming the role of the guardian, watching over Seoul and its citizens and creating an atmosphere of a fun autumn day, provides clear blue skies and brightness all over, helping the season display its colors for everybody to enjoy.

 Making my way through the chosen path, I am among the many, who, today, are the visitors of the mountain: a group of Korean elders exercising, several women exchanging laughs along the route, a few bikers pedaling through, parents educating their kids about nature and the environment, a couple of photographers, just like myself, studying the colors and the lightning by which to frame their pictures, toddlers playing with the fallen leaves and throwing handfuls at each other along with their giggles and endearing laughter, people walking their dogs, and of course, couples holding hands and seemingly lost within themselves, and as if declaring their devotion to each other as they walk through this mountain path painted here and there with the color of their love.